josamontiel/josamontiel/README.md

 ## Joseph A. M.
 ### Software Engineer || Data Engineer

-#### Working on a multifactor authenticator catered toward the healthcare sector

 * Learning and building out in the open
 * Free and Open Source Software
 * Online Privacy/Security Focused